mherchel/herchel.com/src/blog/variables/index.md

 We're going to use HSLA colors here.
 HSLA stands for **H**ue, **S**aturation, **L**ightness, and **A**lpha.
 This means that we can change the any of these values individually.

-We can use an [online color converter](https://www.w3schools.com/colors/colors_converter.asp) to convert from hex to HSLA.
+We can use an [online color converter](https://www.w3schools.com/colors/colors_converter.asp) to convert from `deepskyblue` to HSLA.

 ```css
 body {
   background-color: hsl(195, 100%, 50%, 1); /* This is the same as deepskyblue. */
 }
 ```
-Because we're planning on manipulating the hue, and the lightness separately, let's split each value into their own CSS variables and combine all of those into the `--primary` variable.
+Because we're planning on manipulating the hue and lightness separately, let's split each value into their own CSS variable and *then* combine all of those into the `--primary` variable.

 ```css
 :root {